20 last-minute gifts that will arrive in time for Father's Day | CNN Underscored

 This double-walled, insulated sleeve will keep Dad’s whiskey at the right temperature no matter how long he sips it for.

-Coleman Camping Chair with Built-In 4-Can Cooler ($34.99, originally $47.99; amazon.com)
+Coleman Camping Chair With Built-In 4-Can Cooler ($34.99, originally $47.99; amazon.com)

 Whether he’s in the backwoods or the backyard, Dad will appreciate having a comfy seat with easy access to cold drinks.